mike7seven/mike7seven.github.io/content.md

 # Welcome!

-I'm Mike Weihrouch- an inventor, creator, and problem solver.
+I'm Mike Weihrouch - an inventor, creator, and problem solver.
 I build technology that matters with a focus on turning novel ideas into real world impact.

 ## About Me
 I invent & build technology that matters with a focus on turning novel ideas into real world impact.
 Here I explore the possibilities & challenges of innovation, share insights from building new technology, and examine where tech is taking us next.